OpenPecha/tibetan-fonts/Unicode Problematic:Outdated:ReExported:Incomplete fonts/Himalaya/README.md

 titled "Himalaya A through M are mostly Qomolanma fonts with a mix of Monlam and TCRC (Tibetan Computer Research Center, not CTRC--China Tibetology Research Center).

-Below is a list of the actual fonts following what each of these renamed/re-exported files called "Himalaya":
+Below is a list of the actual names of the fonts following what each of these renamed/re-exported files called "Himalaya":

 - All four of "A-Himalaya", Himalaya-A, "Himalaya0", and "Himalaya_2" are Microsoft Himalaya!
 - "Himalaya-B" is Qomolangma-Uchen Sutung or CTRC-Uchen (CTRC-Uchen is an outdated version of Qomolangma Uchen-Sutung)